Masaka–Mutukula Road: Upgrade and expansion

-In January 2020, the government of Uganda began preparations to upgrade and expand the road, using funds sourced from the African Development Bank.
+In January 2020, the government of Uganda began preparations to upgrade and expand the road, using funds sourced from the African Development Bank (AfDB).
 The single-carriageway road will be upgraded to class II bitumen surface, with culverts and drainage channels.
 The road width will be increased to 11 m.
 In the town of Kyotera, the width will be further increased to accommodate a 3 m parking lane.

+The engineering, procurement and construction (EPC) contract was awarded to Chongqing International Construction Corporation (CICCO).
+Included in this contract is the upgrade to bitumen class II of the Masaka-Villa Maria Road measuring 11 km and the tarmacking of another 7 km of roads within Masaka City.
+The contract price is reported as UGX:691 billion (approx. US$179 million).

+CICCO entered into a 2-year pre-financing agreement with the government of Uganda (GoU).
+For the first two years the company will use its own money.
+The road also received funding from the AfDB, in form of a loan to the GoU.
+Completion of the upgrade is anticipated in 2028.